amir734jj/threejs-earth-satellites/README.md

 ## threejs-earth-satellites

-Trying to draw earth with bunch of satellites and users
+Trying to draw earth with bunch of satellites and users using React and Three.js

 ```shell
 npm install && npm start